tommyettinger/anim8-gdx/README.md

       - WOVEN typically preserves hue more accurately because the predictable nature of its repetitive artifact happens to align with its error-diffusion, improving perceived color when viewed from a distance.
     - This used to be the default, OVERBOARD replaced it, and now after some small changes to WREN, it is back as the default dither.
   - OVERBOARD
     - You thought WREN was complicated?
 Think again.
-OVERBOARD takes a Burkes error diffusion dither and mixes in added error from variants on the R2 sequence, blue noise, and XOR-mod patterns into each channel of each pixel.
+OVERBOARD takes a Burkes error-diffusion dither and mixes in added error from variants on the R2 sequence, blue noise, and XOR-mod patterns into each channel of each pixel.
       - XOR-mod patterns are often seen in very small blocks of code, like Tweets or demoscene code, and have primarily diagonal lines in unpredictable patterns.
     - It doesn't use its whole repertoire for every channel, and selects which variants will add error using a simple ordered grid pattern.
     - This adjusts each channel separately, and is close in how its code works to WREN (which also does this).